Fire Management Assistance Grant

 Credentials/Documentation

-A State or Indian Tribal Government must apply by completing an SF 424 (Application for Federal Assistance) and must have applied for and received approval for a Fire Management Assistance Declaration.
-In addition, the Applicant the must also provide documentation that shows they have met the Fire Cost Thresholds for the calendar year in which the fire was declared, and must have prepared, submitted, and received approval for a State Administrative Plan and a Hazard Mitigation Plan.
-Costs are determined in accordance with FEMA Regulations and 44 CFR Part 204.
-Federal funds will be awarded to subrecipients in accordance with State law and procedure and in compliance with 44 CFR Part 204.
-Grant awards are managed in accordance with 2 CFR part 200.
+A state must request a Fire Management Assistance Declaration.
+After FEMA approves a declaration, the state or Indian tribal government applicant must apply for assistance by completing an SF-424 (Application for Federal Assistance).
+In addition, the applicant must provide documentation that shows they have met the fire cost threshold for the calendar year in which the fire was declared, and must have prepared, submitted, and received approval for a State Administrative Plan and a Hazard Mitigation Plan.
+Costs are determined in accordance with 44 C.F.R.
+Part 204 and agency policies.
+Federal funds will be awarded to subrecipients in accordance with state law and procedure and in compliance with 44 C.F.R.
+Part 204.
+Grant awards are managed in accordance with 2 C.F.R.
+Part 200 (Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards).

 What is the process for applying and being award this assistance?